 Some historians claim that Demosthenes was a student of Isocrates, other of Plato or Aristotle.

-but according to Plutarch, Demosthenes employed Isaeus (420-438 and a student of Isocrates and Lysias) as his master in rhetoric.
-Konstantinos Tsatsos, a Greek professor and academic, whose house is in Kydathineon in Plaka today, believes that Isaeus helped Demosthenes edit his initial judicial orations against his guardians.
+But according to Plutarch, Demosthenes employed Isaeus (420-438 and a student of Isocrates and Lysias) as his master in rhetoric.
+Konstantinos Tsatsos, a famous Greek professor and academic, whose house is in Kydathineon in Plaka today, believes that Isaeus helped Demosthenes edit his initial judicial orations against his guardians.

 Apart from Demosthenes, another Athenian person is worth mentioning during Macedonia era in Greece.
 Demosthenes was against Macedonians, but Phocion was more modest and rational towards them.